chiranthan20/InternalBlogWebsite/README_Approach2.md

 # InternalBlogWebsite
-This repository contains Design of our Internal Blog Website.
-It contains code for the infrastructure as well.
+This file contains Design of our Internal Blog Website using Approach 2.
+The infra setup will be similar to approach1 with some additional resource.

 **Approach 2: Use Multiple Hosting platform.**